jeffvli/feishin/README.md

 Download the [latest desktop client](https://github.com/jeffvli/feishin/releases).
 The desktop client is the recommended way to use Feishin.
 It supports both the MPV and web player backends, as well as includes built-in fetching for lyrics.

+#### MacOS Notes

 If you're using a device running macOS 12 (Monterey) or higher, [check here](https://github.com/jeffvli/feishin/issues/104#issuecomment-1553914730) for instructions on how to remove the app from quarantine.

+For media keys to work, you will be prompted to allow Feishin to be a Trusted Accessibility Client.
+After allowing, you will need to restart Feishin for the privacy settings to take effect.

 ### Web and Docker